ProSuite/techblog/_posts/2020-11-22-grpc-tls-windows.md

 set GRPC_DNS_RESOLVER=native

 If this is an issue on a production server rather than on a development notebook, something needs to be done!

+### Proxy
+Proxy problems are independent of the use of TLS.
+If the verbose log shows something like Connecting to server localhost:5153 via HTTP proxy ipv4:10.20.876.100:8080 shortly before the connection failure, the likely reason is a proxy setting in Windows that has no exception for localhost.
+To prevent grpc from using the configured proxy either set no_proxy=localhost or disable using the proxy in code by means of the channel option grpc.enable_http_proxy with value 0.

 ## Summary